Quality Assurance Policy

 Standard Contractual Terms

-- Please click here to view our Terms and Conditions
+- Click the link here to view 4PB Terms and Conditions 2019.

 - Barristers and staff at 4 Paper Buildings always strive to maintain the highest standards of service.
 However, there may be occasions when a client is disappointed with our service.
 We take any cause for dissatisfaction seriously and it is our policy to investigate fully any complaint.